R41D3R/lol-tft-bot/README.md

 - [ ] *Karusel Probabilities*
 - [ ] Drops (Items, Gold, Champs)
 - [ ] *Wich Players get matched?*
+- [ ] How much dmg does the winner on the opponent?

 ### Resourcen